 Supplementary Explanations Early Provision of Materials for General Meetings of Shareholders Mitsui plans to dispatch materials for General Meetings of Shareholders around 3 weeks before the date of each Meeting.
 Scheduling AGMs Avoiding the Peak Day When setting the date for Ordinary General Meetings of Shareholders, Mitsui gives first priority to the avoidance of dates on which there are many other shareholders' meetings.
 Allowing Electronic Exercise of Voting Rights To facilitate the active exercise of shareholders' voting rights, Mitsui has started using electronic convocation notices and electronic voting since the General Meeting of Shareholders in June 2004.
 Participation Since the General Meeting of Shareholders held in June 2006, Mitsui has used the platform provided by ICJ, Inc. to enable institutional investors to exercise their voting rights electronically.
 Providing Convocation Notice in English English versions of notices, including Business Reports, etc., are posted on the Company's website.
 Other Notices (including Business Reports, etc.), including English translations, are disclosed on the Company's website and posted on stock exchanges and electronic voting platforms via TDNet more than 4 weeks prior to the date of the meeting.
 In addition, immediately after a General Meetings of Shareholders, videos of activities at each Meeting, including presentations by senior management, are posted on the Company's website and are available for streaming for a certain period.

-2. IR Activities Supplementary Explanations Preparation and Publication of Disclosure Policy Since 2005, Mitsui has maintained a Corporate Disclosure Policy and publishes it in Japanese and English on its Company's website.
-Regular Investor Briefings for Individual Investors Presentation meetings for individual investors by the President and Chief Executive Officer, CFO, Global Controller or General Manager of Investor Relations Division are held around 3 times a year on site or on line, and the presentation materials are posted on the Company's website.
+2. Investor Relations (IR) Activities UPDATED Supplementary Explanations Preparation and Publication of Disclosure Policy Since 2005, Mitsui has maintained a Corporate Disclosure Policy and publishes it in Japanese and English on the website.
+Regular Investor Briefings for Retail Investors Presentations for retail investors by the President and Chief Executive Officer, CFO, or General Manager of Investor Relations Division are held around 3 times a year on site or online, and the presentation materials are posted on the website.